actions/actions-runner-controller/README.md

 ### Autoscaling

-> Since the release of GitHub's [`workflow_job` webhook](https://docs.github.com/en/developerswebhooks-and-events/webhooks/webhook-events-and-payloads#workflow_job) webhook-based autoscaling is the preferred way of autoscaling as it offers more accurate, quicker scaling compared to the pull based metrics and is easy to setup.
+> Since the release of GitHub's [`workflow_job` webhook](https://docs.github.com/en/developerswebhooks-and-events/webhooks/webhook-events-and-payloads#workflow_job) webhook-based autoscaling is the preferred way of autoscaling as enables targeting scaling of your RunnerDeployments / RunnerSets as it includes the `runs-on` information needed to scale the appropriate groups.
+More broadly, webhook driven scaling is the preferred scaling option as it is far quicker compared to the pull driven scaling and is easy to setup.

 A `RunnerDeployment` can scale the number of runners between `minReplicas` and `maxReplicas` fields on either a pull based scaling metric or via a webhook event.
 Whether the autoscaling is based on a webhook event based or pull based metric it is implemented by backing a `RunnerDeployment` kind with a `HorizontalRunnerAutoscaler`.